glozow/bitcoin-notes/transaction-lifecycle.md

 Once a new block is found, propagation speed is [crucial](https://podcast.chaincode.com/2020/03/12/matt-corallo-6.html) to the decentralization of the network.
 One part of this is block relay (measured by the latency between two peers), and the other is block validation performance.
-Hiding the origin of a block is not a concern, so there are no delays in block propagation.

 Blocks can contain megabytes worth of transactions, so block propagation by flooding would cause huge spikes in network traffic.
 We also know that nodes that keep a mempool have typically seen [the